Consensys/security-workshop-for-devs/README.md

 $ truffle+analyze analyze --timeout 60
 ```

+If you get an error message saying "You need to set environment variable MYTHRIL_API_KEY to run analyze", re-run the setup script which as described above.

 To make things fun, we'll have a crack at exploiting the same vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

-*Hint: You need to compile the project before running the analyze command.*

 ### Exercise 2 - Cheating on CTFs with Mythril Classic